sormy/radoneye-reader/README.md

   --discovery-retain    retain discovery events --interval INTERVAL   device poll interval in seconds --expire-after EXPIRE_AFTER
-                        Defines the number of seconds after the sensor's state expires, if it's not updated --force-update        Sends update events even if the value hasn't changed --restart-bluetooth   Try to restart bluetooth stack on bluetooth error --restart-bluetooth-cmd RESTART_BLUETOOTH_CMD
+                        Defines the number of seconds after the sensor's state expires, if it's not updated
+  --force-update        Sends update events even if the value hasn't changed --restart-bluetooth   Try to restart bluetooth stack on bluetooth error --restart-bluetooth-delay RESTART_BLUETOOTH_DELAY
+                        Delay after bluetooth stack has been restarted --restart-bluetooth-cmd RESTART_BLUETOOTH_CMD
                         Command to execute when bluetooth stack restart is needed
 ```